Baby Eczema

 It’s easy to confuse baby eczema (also called infant eczema or atopic dermatitis) with cradle cap.
 But there are some key differences.

-Cradle cap is much less itchy and irritated.
-It generally clears up by age 8 months and usually appears on the scalp, sides of the nose, eyelids and eyebrows, and behind the ears.
+Cradle cap is much less itchy and irritated, clears up by the age of 8 months, and usually appears on the scalp, sides of the nose, eyelids, eyebrows, and behind the ears.
 See a photo of what cradle cap looks like.

-It can run in families.
-If a parent has eczema, a baby is a lot more likely to get it, too.
+Eczema can run in families.
+If a parent has the condition, their baby is much more likely to get it, too.

-Problems in the skin barrier, allowing moisture out and germs in, could also be a cause.
+Problems in the skin barrier, which allows moisture out and germs in, could also be a cause.

 Eczema happens when the body makes too few fatty cells called ceramides.
 If you don’t have enough of them, your skin will lose water and become very dry.
 Read more on what causes eczema.